-There are many reasons why a custom o-ring is used as apposed to an off-the-shelf o-ring.
-An o-ring may need to fit a specific design, instead of having to design a product around a standard size o-ring.
-A special material may be required, low coefficient of friction, a softer or harder rubber, or the shape oval instead of round.
-Sometimes a part may be out of spec and using a custom o-ring would allow bringing the project to production much faster.
+There are many reasons why a custom O-ring is used as apposed to an off-the-shelf O-rings.
+The O-ring may need to fit a specific design, there may not be an off-the-shelf O-ring that will fit, a special material may be required, low coefficient of friction, or a softer or harder rubber.
+Sometimes a part may be out of spec and using a custom O-ring would allow bringing the project to production without scrapping parts.

-Custom o-rings are used in many types of products where standard o-ring seals are used, especially if a sealing problem or other issue has surfaced.
-Many times a product can’t be design around a standard seal and using a custom seal is the only solution.
-Valve manufacturers use custom o-rings, sometimes they require a non-standard size or a special compound with low friction properties to assist the valve in operating smoothly.
+Custom O-ring are used in many type of products where standard O-rings are used especially if a sealing problem or other issue has surfaced.
+Many times a product can’t be design around a standard O-ring and using a custom O-ring is the only solution.
+Valve manufacturers use custom O-rings, sometimes they require a non-standard size or a special compound with low friction properties to assist the valve in operating smoothly.

-When considering a custom o-ring the first criteria Satori Seal looks at is the reason a custom o-ring is needed.
+When considering a custom O-ring the first criteria Satori Seal looks at is the reason a custom O-ring is needed.
 Is it size, material, shape?
 Is the customer trying to resolve a problem?
 And if so, what is the current problem?
-If the reason is size, we look at the application and retrieve specific measurements.
-We can then design a seal with the proper dimensions that will provide a tight, long lasting seal.
+If the reason is size, we look at the application and retrieve specific measurements so we can design a proper custom O-ring that will provide a tight, long lasting seal.
 Sometimes a special rubber material is needed such as an internal lubed compound for low coefficient of friction or a material with increased low temperature or abrasion resistance.
 There are many reasons why a special material may be required and Satori Seal can assist in selecting a material that will work in the application.
 Once the dimensions and material are selected, Satori Seal can get samples manufactured from a prototype tool.
 This is a 1-2 cavity, low cost tool used to produce a few samples for testing purposes.
-Prototype tools are great because several cavities can be cut to test different size o-rings in the product before a more costly production tool is produced.
+Prototype tools are preferred in these cases because several cavities can be cut to test different size O-rings in the product before a more costly production tool is produced.

-The 5 most common rubber materials used with custom o-rings are Nitrile, EPDM, Viton® (fluorocarbon), Silicone and Neoprene® (chloroprene).
+When considering a rubber material, the 5 most common are Nitrile, EPDM, Viton® (fluorocarbon), Silicone and Neoprene® (chloroprene).
+There are dozens of other type of rubber materials but these 5 are the most common and will work in most applications.
 Nitrile is a great all purpose compound that is highly resistant to oils, greases, solvents and hydraulic fluids.
 It has good physical properties and temperature range from -40°C [-40°F] to +100°C [+212°F].
 EPDM rubber is extremely resistant to ozone, weathering, water and steam.
-It has a broad temperature range from -55°C [-67°F] to +125°C [+257°F].
-Viton® (fluorocarbon) offers increased oil, solvent and chemical and heat resistance, over 232°C [450°F], than other common elastomers.
+It has a broad temperature range from -55°C [-67°F] to +125°C [+257°F] but is not compatible with petroleum oils and greases.
+Viton® (fluorocarbon) offers increased oil, solvent, chemical and heat resistance to over 232°C [450°F].
+Viton® has a higher cost and doesn’t have quite the low temperature resistance than other elastomers.
 Silicone offer a high degree of resistance to ozone, heat, UV light, general weathering, ozone and compression set.
 It has the broadest temperature range from -65°C[-85°F] to +232°C[+450°F] with special compounds that are heat resistant to 315°C[+600°F].
+Silicone is generally a weak material as shown by its low tensile strength and elongation properties and can tear or break easier making it undesirable for dynamic applications.
 Neoprene® (chloroprene) exhibits good abrasion, chemical, flex, heat, oil, weather and ozone resistance.
 It’s good in dynamic applications because of its toughness.

-We supply custom o-rings to many industries especially the automotive, medical devices, industrial and consumer product industries.
-We assisted in designing a custom o-rings for an automotive valve when the need for low break-out (limiting) friction was required.
-We used an o-ring with a custom thickness that was not available off-the-shelf and made with a rubber material specially formulated with low friction properties.
+We’ve supplied custom o rings to many industries especially automotive, medical devices, industrial uses and the consumer product industry.
+An automotive valve manufacturer needed a seal that would reduce the break-out (limiting) friction in their valve so it would operate correctly.
+We suggested a seal with a custom thickness that was not available off-the-shelf, and manufactured it with a rubber compound specially formulated with low friction properties.
 This allowed the valve to function within the specifications it was originally designed to operate.
-We’ve assisted in designing custom o-rings for our customer’s parts that were produced out of specification.
-Instead of having to scrap or rework high cost parts, we suggested the use of a custom o-rings that was significantly cheaper than scrapping or reworking high cost parts.
+We’ve assisted in designing custom O-rings for our customer’s parts that were produced out of specification.
+Instead of having to scrap or rework high cost parts, we provided a custom o rings that was significantly cheaper than scrapping or reworking the more expensive parts.